SleepGuide

 Note: This is an edited transcription of a podcast recording

 Today, we are going to spend the next 30 minutes talking about upper airway resistance syndrome, or UARS.
 It’s a relatively new description of a condition that’s related to obstructive sleep apnea but as you’ll hear in this podcast, has enormous ramifications in regards to so many health conditions that we see, not only in our field, but in almost every other field in general.
-I have to say, however, that this is a condition that is n… Continue
+I have to say, however, that this is a… Continue

 Posted on February 8, 2009 at 11:00pm — 5 Comments